 Opacity—how see through the brush stroke is.
 Type directly in the text box or drag the pop-up slider to set the value.

 More—click to display the Brushes dialog to access advanced brush settings.

-Blend Mode—changes how the stroke's color interacts with existing colors on a layer.
+Blend Mode—changes how the stroke's colour interacts with existing colours on a layer.
 Select from the pop-up menu.

 Controller—controls how the brush stroke responds to various inputs:

 Brush Defaults—the brush variance and controller settings stored with the currently selected brush are used.
 Click More on toolbar to access.

 Automatic—the input device (pen tablet, Force Touch device, mouse) is detected and the brush will work automatically with that device, using the brush variance settings but ignoring the brush controller setting.
 You can operate devices interchangeably.